16 Applications of AI-Powered Object Detection in Businesses – Industrial Use Cases

 Future Trends in Building and Implementing Recommender Systems

-With applications of suboptimal recommendations and reinforcement learning, machine learning engineers at Techlancers Middle East are observing newer trends in business requirements for developing such systems.
+With applications of suboptimal recommendations and reinforcement learning, machine learning engineers at Techlancers Middle East, a leading mobile app development company in Dubai, are observing newer trends in business requirements for developing such systems.

 Businesses now want to build more ethical, private and transparent recommendation engines.
 With emphasis on use of explainable AI and privacy best practices, they tend to ensure fairness, information security and avoid biases – as long-term business objectives.